xerolinux/XeroHub/content/updates/browser-situation/index.md

 ### Action / Results

 As a result of this, we, here at the **XeroLinux HQ** decided to run a poll asking you the users, to vote for a replacement browser that will be included on the Distro moving forward.
-And the winner, by a huge margin was, [**LibreWolf**](https://librewolf.net), so we decided to switched to it.
+And the winner, by a huge margin was, [**LibreWolf**](https://librewolf.net), so we decided to switch to it.

 ![LibreWolf](https://i.imgur.com/xOYZ3JZ.jpeg)